macongpeng/webserver/README.md

 * Log4j to manage the logging
 * Maven based project which manage the dependencies more easily
 * Junit for unit tests
+* The code coverage for the project by jacoco
 * Support SVG file type
 * Support http request for static file with parameters (won't process parameters for now)